cakephp/docs/en/controllers/request-response.rst

 a getter/setter for enviroment variables without having to modify globals ``$_SERVER`` and ``$_ENV``::

-    //Get a value
+    // Get a value
     $value = $this->request->env('HTTP_HOST');

-    //Set a value.
+    // Set a value.
 Generally helpful in testing.
     $this->request->env('REQUEST_METHOD', 'POST');

 XML or JSON Data